Unary Operator in Java: Types, Examples

 • Post-decrement unary operator (Postfix)

-Let’s understand both forms with the help of example programs.
+Let us understand both forms with the help of example programs.

-Pre-decrement Operator in Java
+Pre-Decrement Operator in Java

---x;
+--x; // Pre-decrement

 Let us consider a simple example program based on pre-decrement operator in Java.